LauYeeYu/Museum/content/about.md

 work together to shape an image that, while reminiscent of reality, is inherently distinct.

-Videos, in contrast, represent a flow of moments, yet they too maintain a certain separation from reality.
+Video, in contrast, represent a flow of moments; yet they also maintain a certain separation from reality.
 This is achieved through techniques like montage[^1], camera angles and positioning, clip duration, and background sound, among others.
 Videos often convey richer ideas and emotions, making them even more meaningful than still images.

-I am deeply interested in the art of photography and video, and I'd love to share some of my photos and videos with you.
+I am deeply interested in the art of photography and videography, and I'd love to share some of my photos and videos with you.
 Since photos takes less effort to create, I'll be sharing more of them.

 I hope you enjoy the photos and videos I share here!